 - Sport field event at a park

 For community/public events hosted at a park, the reservation process, which has several steps shown below, must be completed and approved no later than three months prior to the event date.
-Your contact for park reservations for public events is Chris Zerger, Community Outreach Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.
+Your contact for park reservations for public events is Chris Zerger, Public Events Program Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.

-For run/walk through a park events that will simply pass through a park and are not staged in one, please use the Run/Walk Events Through Parks Reservation Request and contact Chris Zerger, Community Outreach Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.
+For run/walk through a park events that will simply pass through a park and are not staged in one, please use the Run/Walk Events Through Parks Reservation Request and contact Chris Zerger, Public Events Program Coordinator, (541) 706-6220 or ChrisZ@bendparksandrec.org.
+Please check the race route construction map while planning your event route for 2016.
 Reservations request must be approved no later than two months prior to your event.

 For sports field events such as sports tournaments, please contact Kevin Collier, Sport Program Coordinator at (541) 706-6123 or firstname.lastname@example.org